Power of Attorney

 Please follow this link to the Office of the Public Guardian to find out more about how to complete a Power of Attorney without legal representation.
 A draft form is also available.
 Office of the Public Guardian (Scotland) (opens new window)

 If you are a carer or disabled person and live in West Lothian, you can get help from Carers of West Lothian on obtaining a power of attorney for you or the person you care for.
-They deliver two Power of Attorney clinics for each month with with local solicitors Caeser & Howie.

 Contact Carers of West Lothian (opens new window) for more information.